 It is actually a very common thing among dogs.
 Dogs are not humans, and they think and learn differently than we do.
-What smells good and what tastes good to them, can be very different from what smells good and tastes good to us.
+What smells and tastes good to them can be very different from what smells and tastes good to us.

-The most common reason for dogs to eat poop from other animals, is simply because they enjoy the taste.
+- The most common reason for dogs to eat other animals' poop is that they simply enjoy the taste.

 Dogs will sometimes eat their own poop to relieve stress.
 This usually only occurs when the dog is extremely anxious.

 This has happened to my Shiba Inu twice, both times at the vet when he was getting his shots.
 Shiba Sephy is extremely sensitive to handling and to pain, so vet visits are always a high-stress affair.

 Different dogs will have different anxieties, fears, and stress triggers that may result in stool eating.
 For example, dogs with extreme separation anxiety may poop and then eat their own poop when left alone.

 Is My Dog Eating Poop Just Because He's Bored?

 If dogs are left alone all day, with very little human contact and very little to do, their only choice for self-entertainment may be to play with and eat their own poop.
 Imagine if we were cooped up in the house all day with nothing to do, we would go a little bit crazy as well.
 Think cabin fever and The Shining.